Chemical industry: Companies

 The largest chemical producers today are global companies with international operations and plants in numerous countries.
-A list of the top 25 chemical companies by chemical sales in 2015 appears below.
+Below is a list of the top 25 chemical companies by chemical sales in 2015.
 (Note: Chemical sales represent only a portion of total sales for some companies.)

 Top chemical companies by chemical sales in 2015.

 Technology

 From the perspective of chemical engineers, the chemical industry involves the use of chemical processes such as chemical reactions and refining methods to produce a wide variety of solid, liquid, and gaseous materials.
 Most of these products serve to manufacture other items, although a smaller number go directly to consumers.
-Solvents, pesticides, lye, washing soda, and portland cement provide a few examples of product used by consumers.
+Solvents, pesticides, lye, washing soda, and portland cement provide a few examples of products used by consumers.

 The industry includes manufacturers of inorganic- and organic-industrial chemicals, ceramic products, petrochemicals, agrochemicals, polymers and rubber (elastomers), oleochemicals (oils, fats, and waxes), explosives, fragrances and flavors.
 Examples of these products are shown in the Table below.

 Related industries include petroleum, glass, paint, ink, sealant, adhesive, pharmaceuticals and food processing.

 Chemical processes such as chemical reactions operate in chemical plants to form new substances in various types of reaction vessels.
-In many cases the reactions take place in special corrosion-resistant equipment at elevated temperatures and pressures with the use of catalysts.
+In many cases, the reactions take place in special corrosion-resistant equipment at elevated temperatures and pressures with the use of catalysts.
 The products of these reactions are separated using a variety of techniques including distillation especially fractional distillation, precipitation, crystallization, adsorption, filtration, sublimation, and drying.

-The processes and product or products are usually tested during and after manufacture by dedicated instruments and on-site quality control laboratories to ensure safe operation and to assure that the product will meet required specifications.
+The processes and products or products are usually tested during and after manufacture by dedicated instruments and on-site quality control laboratories to ensure safe operation and to assure that the product will meet required specifications.
 More organizations within the industry are implementing chemical compliance software to maintain quality products and manufacturing standards.
 The products are packaged and delivered by many methods, including pipelines, tank-cars, and tank-trucks (for both solids and liquids), cylinders, drums, bottles, and boxes.
 Chemical companies often have a research-and-development laboratory for developing and testing products and processes.
-These facilities may include pilot plants, and such research facilities may be located at a site separate from the production plant(s).
+These facilities may include pilot plants and such research facilities may be located at a site separate from the production plant(s).